CNN Building In New York City Is Evacuated On The Air As Another Suspicious Package Is Found

 A series of suspicious packages have been intercepted across the country this week, including at least three other locations this morning alone, reported CNN.

 A package was found at the New York state home of former Secretary of State Hillary Clinton and former President Bill Clinton, and a package en route to former President Barack Obama was also discovered in Washington D.C.
-The White House also said that a package containing a pipe bomb was also intercepted, on its way to 1600 Pennsylvania Avenue, but was intercepted at Joint Base Bolling in Washington.
+Previous reports also indicated that the White House also received a similar package, but those reports were later reubuted by the Secret Service.

-It isn’t clear at this time whether these packages, or others like the explosive device mailed to billionaire George Soros earlier this week, are separate instances or related in nature.
+It isn’t clear at this time whether these packages or others like the explosive device mailed to billionaire George Soros earlier this week, are separate instances or related in nature.
 The Secret Service and the FBI are presently conducting investigations.
 The Secret Service added that neither the Clintons nor the Obamas were ever at risk of receiving the packages that were sent to them, as they were marked as suspicious before reaching their destinations.

-Note: UPDATE: The package with an explosive device that forced an evacuation from CNN headquarters in New York was addressed specifically to former CIA Director John Brennan, who served in the administration of former President Barack Obama.
-CLARIFICATION: At this time the Secret Service has intercepted TWO suspicious packages – one in NY and one in D.C.
-Reports of a third intercepted package addressed to the WH are incorrect.
-We refer media to our statement: https://t.co/lJdTn04KmI